GokcumenLab/glabBits/gnomad/README.md

-### GnomAD Download
+### GnomAD Merger

 GnomAD merger is used for retrieving data from gnomAD database.
 The script searches all the listed genes of interest and returns a merged CSV file that contains specific columns in it.
 This script uses https://gnomad.broadinstitute.org/api backend API.

 A brief description is avaialble at `gnomAD.pdf`.

 ### Installation

 Clone the repository to your local.
+Make sure you have Python3 installed in your local.

 Install the libraries via,